LieberLieber/LemonTree.Automation.Workflows/.github/README.md

 On a Desktop you can pull the published LemonTree Components to a LemonTreeComponents Repository folder using example-scripts/powershell/DownloadComponents.ps1

 ## ConsistencyCheck
-On push the model consistency check is run, for now the results are just in the action output
+On push the model consistency check is run, for now the results are just in the action output.